Isabella-Mitchell/lonely-house/docs/TESTING.md

 ## User authentification

 - Register, log in and log out pages render as expected
-- Non-authetificated users cannot access user profile, they are redirected to log in
+- Non-authenticated users cannot access user profile, they are redirected to log in

 <h2 align="center"><img src="TESTING/screenshots/alluth-register.jpg"></h2>